JackTschetter/return-to-libc-and-ROP-attacks/README.md

 As a TA I would recommend that my students work collaboratively on labs in groups of 2-3 students.
 This was not strictly required, and I encouraged my students to do whatever was most helpful for their learning.

+A useful tool for this lab, and a major focus of it is the GNU Debugger (GDB).

 ---